 Strain the elderflowers, measure the remaining liquid, then pour back into the pan.
 Put the pan back onto the burner on medium heat.
 While you bring that to a low boil, measure the same amount of sugar as you have of the liquid.
 When the liquid starts to boil, pour the sugar in and turn the heat down to low.
 Simmer for about a half hour, then remove from the heat and allow to cool.
 After it is cooled enough to handle, pour into a jar with a tight-fitting lid.
 The cordial should be kept in the refrigerator and used within about a month.

 You can also add citric acid and lemon, and do a water bath canning of this for longer-term storage, but I’m not really good at canning yet so I won’t discuss that here.
 I used natural cane sugar for my cordial, so mine turned a little darker than when using white sugar.
 The end result, though, is a lovely floral syrup that I will thoroughly enjoy as an ice cream topping, a pancake syrup, or a sweetener for teas.

 I hope you will try to forage elderflowers next time in spring.
-It is truly a lovely flower.
+It is truly a helpful, lovely flower.